Advice for Parents

 Intern abroad could possibly be one of the best, most positive and rewarding experiences for your child.

-At Next Step Connections, we understand that your child’s health and safety is important to you.
+At Next Step Connections, in our advice for parents, we understand that your child’s health and safety is important to you.
 We also know that your concerns for your child’s health and safety increase with distance; the further away your child travels from home, the more important it is for him/her to have support services.
 In this time of an increased international focus on safety and security, you may feel strongly concerned about your child’s wishes to intern and travel abroad.
 We hope that by reading this, your concerns will be addressed.
-You will be able to better assist your son or daughter with participating in our programs, and with being prepared for health and safety challenges abroad.
+With our “Advice For Parents” You will be able to better assist your son or daughter with participating in our programs, and with being prepared for health and safety challenges abroad.

 Next Step Connections program structure